 Social distancing and self-isolation are the best ways of slowing down the spread of coronavirus, according to WHO.
-That’s why many people who still need to go to work avoid public transportation and turn to cycling instead.
+That’s why many people still need to go to work avoid public transportation and turn to cycle instead.

 Numerous urban areas are seeing an increase of cyclists on the streets, such as the bicycling boom in New York City.

 If you cannot work from home and still have to clock in at work, riding a bicycle is a fantastic way to stay away from crowds that are a standard occurrence in subways and on trains.